Children disputes involving private law proceedings and CAFCASS have increased, as shown by the data that was released by CAFCASS in December 2022.

 Where someone seeks an order in respect of a child who is in the care of the local authority, it will be considered a public law matter.

-Certain categories of people are entitled to make an application under section 8 of the Children Act 1989 without having to seek permission from the court first and other categories have to apply to the court for permission to issue an application for a child arrangements order.
+Certain categories of people are entitled to make an application under section 8 of the Children Act 1989 without having to seek permission from the court first.
+Other categories have to apply to the court for permission to issue an application for a child arrangements order.

-A “Family Court Adviser” is what CAFCASS call their social workers.
+A “Family Court Adviser” is what CAFCASS call their court appointed social workers.

 What does a Family Court Adviser do?